 Now, go back and read Ephesians 5:25-28 again.
-What do those verses say about decision-making?
+What do those verses say about “leadership” or decision-making?
 That’s right.
 Nothing.
 Zip.
 Nada.
 Nil.

 “But Thomas, what about headship.
 Paul says that the husband is the head of the wife.”

 Yep.
 He sure does.
 First, let me point out that some really smart scholars have argued that the word Greek word translated “head” here in Ephesians 5 would be better translated as “source.”
 That is, by the way, a legitimate translation of the Greek word.
-I’m not sure I agree that it should be translated “source,” but it definitely could be, and that would mean that this passage doesn’t say anything about at all about authority.
-But, even if “head” does mean authority or leader, which I am inclined to think it does here, that still doesn’t mean that husbands get to boss around their wives.
+I’m not sure that it should be translated “source,” but it definitely could be, and that would mean that this passage doesn’t say anything about at all about authority.
+But, even if “head” does mean authority or leader, that still doesn’t mean that husbands get to boss around their wives.
 How do I know?
 Because Jesus himself had this to say about leadership in the Kingdom of God.